lucasm/lucasm/README.md

 - 👨‍💻 I love to build creative Web products with JavaScript, TypeScript, React and Node.js
 - 👊 Now I’m learning Clean Code, Tests and AWS Certifications
-- 🌱 I’m creating some [Open Source Projects](https://github.com/sponsors/lucasm) (feel free to collaborate or sponsor)
+- 🌱 I’m creating [Open Source Projects](https://github.com/sponsors/lucasm) (feel free to collaborate or sponsor)
 - ✍️ I write posts to help beginners developers on my [Blog](https://dev.to/lucasm)
 - 💬 Find me on [Twitter](https://twitter.com/lucasmezs) and [LinkedIn](https://linkedin.com/in/lucasmezs)
 - 🤝 Respect and diversity is about the world greatness